Using the CUBIC Cluster

 From here, you can install the underlying code-server application:

-npm install -g code-server --unsafe-perm # unsafe is necessary on cubic for permissions reasons
+npm install -g code-server --unsafe-perm # unsafe is necessary on CUBIC for permissions reasons

 If there is error message from above command, try these instead: